SavageShrimp/BootRAG/README.md

 I will generate a requirements.txt soon.

-Once cloned, modify the config.json and the app can be run by changeing to the Bootstrap directory and running python api.py
+Once cloned, modify the config.json and the app can be run by changeing to the Bootstrap directory and running python api.py, then open a browser and navigate to 127.0.0.1/llamacpp.html

+There is also a basic llama-server session viewer where you can load saved session files and view, http://127.0.0.1/viewer.html